How Will You Measure Your Life

 Just because You Have Feathers

 We are bad at predicting the future.
-We tend to cling to Simplicity, to find simple and quick answers to our problems, although they are hardly beneficial.
+We tend to cling to Distilling to essentials creates clarity and actionability, to find simple and quick answers to our problems, although they are hardly beneficial.

-A good theory doesn't tell us what to think, it tells us how Mental Shortcuts.
-It provides the rules such that in the moment we will know what to do, what having to pay the high price of Experimentation and gathering data beforehand heuristics.
+A good theory doesn't tell us what to think, it tells us how Mental shortcuts enable faster learning through analogies and simplification.
+It provides the rules such that in the moment we will know what to do, what having to pay the high price of Experimentation and gathering data beforehand Heuristics are mental shortcuts enabling fast automatic decisions.

 For example, we don't want to marry five times just to understand what marriage is like, we want a theory that can help with healthy communication.